 Grab the best deals on NBN & ADSL with Mate Communicate.
 Unlimited data + no lock-in contracts + no setup fees.
 NBN plans start at $59/mth.

 Telstra’s new standalone internet plans no longer have their usual 24-month requirement.
 There are two data plans to choose from — Core with 200GB data at $75/month and Unlimited at $90/month, both on a month-to-month term.
 There’s still the dreaded $216 modem and $99 connection fees, although for now the latter is being waived if you sign up online.

 As for bundles, Telstra offers Unlimited + Telstra TV for $99/month.
 This includes the new Telstra TV with a $125 Telstra TV Box Office credit.
 Entertainment bundles are now on a month-to-month plan as well.
 Entertainment enthusiasts can also choose to add Foxtel Drama or Foxtel Sports into their internet plan on a monthly setup.

 Moving home?
 Get connected with Telstra’s New Home Internet Plans

 Stay flexible with Telstra’s new broadband plans starting at $75/mth.
 Get unlimited calls + no lock-in contracts.

 Choose Before You Move!

 So you see, it’s really not that hard to plan your broadband connection setup for when you move or are just renting out.
-Some of Australia’s top internet providers have made it very easy for you to choose among their range of suitable plans that won’t give you a headache to have it setup and won’t hurt your budget at all.
+Some of Australia’s top internet providers have made it very easy for you to choose from their plans that reflect the way you use the internet, not the way they think you should.